duygusimsek/MechaCar_Statistical_Analysis/README.md

 The [MechaCar_mpg.csv](https://github.com/duygusimsek/MechaCar_Statistical_Analysis-/blob/main/MechaCar_mpg.csv) dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
 Using R,  a linear model that predicts the mpg of MechaCar prototypes was designed by using several variables from the MechaCar_mpg.csv file.

 * The [MechaCar_mpg.csv](https://github.com/duygusimsek/MechaCar_Statistical_Analysis-/blob/main/MechaCar_mpg.csv) was downloaded and placed in the active directory of the R session.
-* An R script was written for a linear regression model to be performed on all six variables.[MechaCarChallege.RScript.R](https://github.com/duygusimsek/MechaCar_Statistical_Analysis-/blob/main/MechaCarChallege.RScript.R)
+* An R script was written for a linear regression model to be performed on all six variables.
+[MechaCarChallege.RScript.R](https://github.com/duygusimsek/MechaCar_Statistical_Analysis-/blob/main/MechaCarChallege.RScript.R)
 * An R script was written to create the statistical summary of the linear regression model with the intended p-values.